 You can read manga (with Yomitan-able HTML text) at the Mokuro Catalog.
 For manga not in the catalog, you can use mokuro or YomiNinja.

-You can browse and track VNs with vndb and novels with Bookmeter.
+You can browse and track VNs with vndb and light novels with Bookmeter.
+You can browse and filter Aozora novels at ブンゴウサーチ.

 If you're unsure on what to read, I'd suggest 月姫 (Tsukihime) as an easy visual novel that you can read for free in your browser.
 You can change the language to Japanese via Config > Advanced > Language > 日本語.